 You can find other helpful techniques via this useful article from Social Media Examiner.

 The use of these approaches will influence more and more interested parties to follow you.
-As an added bonus, Twitter users tend to consider businesses with the most followers to be more trustworthy.
+As a bonus, Twitter users tend to consider businesses with the most followers to be more trustworthy.

-Your Chambers’ Twitter page should be very active in order to engage with its audience as effectively as possible.
+Your Chambers’ Twitter page should be very active to engage with its audience as effectively as possible.

 How to Use Twitter to Effectively Reach a Wide Audience